Escort Evolutionary Game Theory

 \section{Abstract}

-A family of replicator-like dynamics, called the escort replicator equation, is constructed using information-geometric concepts and generalized information entropies and diverenges from statistical thermodynamics.
+A family of replicator-like dynamics, called the escort replicator dynamic, is constructed using information-geometric concepts and generalized information diverenges from statistical thermodynamics.
 Lyapunov functions and escort generalizations of basic concepts and constructions in evolutionary game theory are given, such as an escorted Fisher's Fundamental theorem and generalizations of the Shahshahani geometry.